Targeting neurodegeneration in MS progression

 Summary

-MS is a devastating neurological disease that causes the body’s immune system to attack the protective coating around nerve fibres (myelin) in the brain and spinal cord.
-This leads to communication problems between the brain and the rest of the body, resulting in a range of disabling symptoms.
+MS is a chronic neurological disease that causes the body’s immune system to attack the protective coating around nerve fibres (myelin) in the brain and spinal cord.
+This leads to communication problems between the brain and the rest of the body, resulting in a wide range of disabling symptoms.

 As MS progresses from the initial relapsing remitting phase to the secondary progressive phase, the damage becomes more widespread and severe.
 This is characterised by increased demyelination (loss of myelin) and neurodegeneration (damage to nerve cells) in the brain and spinal cord.
 This progressive nerve damage causes significant cognitive impairments for people living with MS.